sayzlim/sayzlim.github.io/source/apps/index.md

 Each person has their own set of tools to get jobs done.
 This is the list of the apps I’m using everyday.
 Some of the apps are not available on App Store, so you need to buy directly from the developers.
 Links from App Store are affiliate links.

 ## Essential on Mac
-Those are the apps I must install on my Mac.
+These are the apps I must install on my Mac.
 Without these apps, I’ll have hard time navigating from one screen to another.

 - 1Password ($49.99): [App Store][1] or [Direct][2]
 - Alfred (£17): [App Store][3] or [Direct][4]